cpjobling/eg-247-textbook/fourier_series/1/worksheet2.md

 +++ {"slideshow": {"slide_type": "notes"}}

-Note all spectra shown in these slides are generated numerically from the input signals by sampling and the application of the Fast Fouriemr Transform (FFT).
+Note all spectra shown in these slides are generated numerically from the input signals by sampling and the application of the Fast Fourier Transform (FFT).

 +++ {"slideshow": {"slide_type": "subslide"}}